John-Colvin/YAIDIP/README.md

 }
 ```

-Both approaches have pros and cons.
+Each approach --- interspersion style and format-string style --- has its pros and cons.
 The format-string style observes the important principle of [separating logic from display](https://www.cs.usfca.edu/~parrt/papers/mvc.templates.pdf).
 This principle is well respected in a variety of programming paradigms, such as Model-View-Controller, web development, and UX design.
 Localization and internationalization applications and libraries can store all display artifacts in complete separation from program logic and swap them as needed.
 In a perfect separation model, there is no access to computation in the formatting strings at all, even as much as a simple addition or (in the case of `printf` format strings) even the names of the variables being printed.
 The disadvantage of the format-string style is that the expressions to be formatted appear lexically *after* the (possibly long) format string, which makes it difficult to follow how format specifiers sync with their respective arguments.

 The interspersion style is simple, intuitive, and requires learning no convention.
 However, creating complex outputs becomes cumbersome due to the syntactic heaviness of alternating string literals and other arguments in comma-separated lists.
 Also, customized formatting (such as rendering an integral in hexadecimal instead of decimal) is not immediate.